Page 2 The project begins

 After this the rest of the runners were tacked to the flanges, making sure they fit the already cut holes in the plenum floor.

-The plenum is designed short, and the outermost runners will turn into the ends of the plenum by using tube bends cut to fit to the plenum end pieces.
-Form over function perhaps.
+The plenum is designed short, and the outermost runners will turn into the ends of the plenum by using tube bends cut to fit to the plenum end walls.

-The holes in the plenum floor will be ground to fit loosely around the runnes, and the conjunctions will be ground round and smooth to promote air flow over the awkward angles.
+The holes in the plenum floor will be ground to fit loosely around the runnes, and the conjunctions will be ground round and smooth to facilitate air flow.

-After welding the intake runners to the flanges, the welds were ground smooth.
+After welding the intake runners to the flanges, the welds were ground.

-The plenum floor was then welded to the intake runners, and the edges of the runners were ground to a rounded shape.
+The plenum floor was then welded to the intake runners, and the edges where the runners meet the plenum floor were ground to a rounded shape.

-The parts for the plemum itself were cut to exact sizes, and the whole plenum was welded.
+The parts for the plemum itself were cut to exact sizes, and the whole plenum was assembled and welded.

 Finally we can see what the intake looks like with carbs and all.
 It's high and suitably impressive looking, but will probably just fit under the hood.